anushkaverse/internship-stuff/README.md

-# IT Asset Tracker
+# Engineer Allocation Tool

-A basic Python CLI tool to manage IT assets like laptops, CCTVs, routers, etc.
+A Python CLI tool to manage the allocation of IT engineers based on skill level, location, specialization, and availability.

-## Features:
+## Features
-- View all assets
+- View all engineers
-- Filter by status (e.g., "Available", "Under Repair")
+- Filter by skill level, location, and specialization
-- Update status of any asset
-- Saves data to CSV
+- Allocate engineers to clients
+- Log all allocations in `allocation_log.csv`

-## Tech Used:
+## Technologies Used
 - Python 3
-- pandas library
+- pandas
+- datetime

-## How to Run:
+## How to Run
-1. Install pandas: `pip install pandas`
+1. Make sure Python and pandas are installed: `pip install pandas`
+2. Place `engineers.csv` and `engineer_allocation_tool.py` in the same folder.
-2. Run script: `python asset_tracker.py`
+3. Run the script: `python engineer_allocation_tool.py`